phdalandan/dashi/README.md

 http://<container-ip>
 ```

-You should now see the Dashi homepage from this repository.
+You should now see the Dashi dashboard.

 If it works:
-Congratulations.
-You are now self-hosting.
+You are now self-hosting your own dashboard.

 ---

-# 🔄 Updating the Site
+# 🔄 Updating the Dashboard

 If the repo lives inside `/var/www/html`: